niceguydave/VineThumb/README.md

 - PHP 5.3+
 - Write permissions on file system
 - .htaccess support (alternatively can be changed from using 'pretty URL' to basic URL parameters)

+## Demo

+View a demo of a click-embedded Vine video player that uses thumbnails [on CodePen](http://codepen.io/seanislegend/full/pjFql/).